How to make orange wood look bleached with this simple method!! (AND without harsh chemicals)

 Oak will always look more orange when wet.

-That worked very well to neutralize those orange wood hues. (the green will neutralize reds/greens)
+That worked very well to neutralize those orange wood hues. (the green will neutralize reds/greens) Remember, as I learned from my old hairstylist days (and hair color specifically), green neutralizes red (orange).
+The same thing applies here.

 Simply wipe it on and then lightly wipe away the excess.
 You need to do this part fairly quickly.